vdurmont/vdurmont.github.com/_posts/2014-03-19-new-design-based-on-hyde.md

 I just refreshed the design of this site for something more colorful.
 The theme was inspired by <a href="http://hyde.getpoole.com">Hyde</a>, a delighful Jekyll theme by <a href="https://twitter.com/mdo">@mdo</a>.

-I didn't fork the Hyde directly the project because I wanted to dive in the less code to experiment some new concepts.
+I didn't fork directly the Hyde project because I wanted to dive in the less code to experiment some new concepts.
 Basing my structure on something made by one of the creator of <a href="http://getbootstrap.com">Bootstrap</a> is a good way to learn ;)

 The points I wanted to explore were mainly: